Build and Deploy#

 vserver:~$ sudo apt update && sudo apt upgrade -y

-vserver:~$ sudo apt install -y podman podman-compose caddy git curl rsync ufw
+vserver:~$ sudo apt install -y podman podman-compose nginx python3-certbot-nginx git curl rsync ufw

 1. Create a non-root user: